autonomousvision/monosdf/README.md

 ```

 # High-resolution Cues
-Here we privode script to generate high-resolution cues, and training with hihg-resolutin cues.
-Please refer to our supplymentary for more details.
+Here we privode script to generate high-resolution cues, and training with high-resolution cues.
+Please refer to our supplementary for more details.

 First you need to download the Tanks and Temples dataset from [here](https://drive.google.com/file/d/1YArOJaX9WVLJh4757uE8AEREYkgszrCo/view) and unzip it to ```data/tanksandtemples```.
-Then you can run the script to creat overlapped patches
+Then you can run the script to create overlapped patches
 ```
 cd preprocess
-python generate_high_res_map.py --mode create_pathces
+python generate_high_res_map.py --mode create_patches
 ```

 and run the Omnidata model to predict monocular cues for each patch